ramshabilal/eventgo-event-management-system/README.md

 (__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
+1. As a non-registered user, I can register a new account.
-2. as a user, I can log in to the site
+2. As a user, I can log in to the site.
-3. as a user, I can create a new grocery list
+3. As a user, I can create a new event.
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a user, I can view all the events I've created.
-5. as a user, I can add items to an existing grocery list
+5. As a user, I can view event details.
-6. as a user, I can cross off items in an existing grocery list
+6. As a user, I can register for events.

 ## Research Topics

 (__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

 * (5 points) Integrate user authentication
-    * I'm going to be using passport for user authentication
+    * I'm going to be using passport.js for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
+* (4 points) Perform client-side form validation using a JavaScript library
+* (3 points) Configuration management
+    * dotenv
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
+    * nconf
-    * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
+* (6 points) Use a front-end framework
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+    * React

+I may not include all of these, but I will research these initially to shortlist the ones I want to use.

 ## [Link to Initial Main Project File](app.mjs)